gae123/sd2/README.md

 the development phase even when you do not use microservices in production.

 ## The Basic Concepts
-In sd2 you split your editing and source control activities from all the other development activities.
+In sd2 you split your editing, browsing and source control activities from all the other development activities.
 Editing is done on your developer workstation that we will call editing host or EH.
-All the other development activities will be done inside containers that can run anywhere you want.
+All the other development activities will be done inside containers (DC) that can run anywhere you want.
 The containers run on hosts that we call development hosts (DH).

 ![Use Case](https://docs.google.com/drawings/d/1uO3umvqVMIM2HnrXJwRAgAX2UWRYNVqEKDTNggXlEIc/pub?w=960&h=720)

 ## sd2 advantages
+1. First of all, sd2 builds on top of all the lightweight virtualization advantages:
+    1. Start a development stack in mseconds, exactly the same stack you started last time.
+    1. Keep multiple development stacks isolated from each other.
-1. By separating EH and DH you can now version independently your EH from your DH and the containers where your development environment runs.
+    By separating EH and DH/DC you can now version independently your EH from your DH & DC where your development environment runs.
     So now you can work on multiple projects (or releases of the same project) at the same time that have incompatible stacks.
+    1. In a team environment, guarrantee that everybody has exactly the same development stack independent of the editing environment they use.
 1. sd2 uses a combination of tools to make sure that when you change a file on the EH, the file is copied to the destination(s) almost instanteneoulsy.
 1. All generated files/artifacts are generated in the DHs.
 Since you only commit on EHs, there is no chance for accidentally commit generated artifacts.
 1. Modern IDEs are heavyweight and have perofrmance requirements that increse with bigger projects. sd2 uses multiple replicas of the source code so both the IDE and the compilers/transpilers etc can work independently.